What is digital breast tomosynthesis (3D mammography)?

 - The X-ray tube will move in an arc-like motion around your breast, taking several low-dose X-rays as it travels.

 - Once enough images have been taken of one breast, the technologist will repeat the process with your other breast.

 How much radiation is used in digital breast tomosynthesis?

-DBT is performed at the same time as a mammogram, so the procedure takes a little longer (approximately 45 seconds).
 The FDA has approved DBT to be used only in combination with mammography.
-Therefore, the total radiation dose is just under three times that of a mammogram.
-The FDA considers this an acceptable and safe amount of radiation exposure.
+The total radiation dose is just under three times that of a mammogram.
+While three times may sound like a lot, it’s still a low dose of radiation that’s considered a safe amount of radiation exposure.